doctrine/dbal/UPGRADE.md

 # Upgrade to 2.11

+## Deprecated `ArrayStatement` and `ResultCacheStatement` classes.

+The `ArrayStatement` and `ResultCacheStatement` classes are deprecated.
+In a future major release they will be renamed and marked internal as implementation details of the caching layer.

 ## Deprecated `ResultStatement` interface

 1. The `ResultStatement` interface is deprecated.
 Use the `Driver\Result` and `Abstraction\Result` interfaces instead.